MambaVision: A Hybrid Mamba-Transformer Vision Backbone

-Recently, a number of Mamba-based backbones~\citep{zhu2024vision, pei2024efficientvmamba} have also been proposed to leverage the strengths of its SSM formulation in vision tasks such as image classification and semantic segmentation.
+In recent years, Transformers~\cite{vaswani2017attention} have become the de facto architecture across different domains including computer vision, natural language processing, speech processing, and robotics.
+The versatility of the Transformer architecture, primarily due to its attention mechanism and flexibility, makes it highly suitable for multimodal learning tasks, where integrating and processing information from various modalities is essential.
+Despite these benefits, the quadratic complexity of the attention mechanism with respect to sequence length makes Transformers computationally expensive to train and deploy.
+Recently, Mamba~\cite{gu2023mamba} proposed a new State Space Model (SSM) that achieves linear time complexity and outperforms or matches Transformers in different language modeling tasks~\cite{gu2023mamba}.
+The core contribution of Mamba is a novel selection mechanism that enables efficient input-dependent processing of long sequences with hardware-aware considerations.
+Recently, a number of Mamba-based backbones~\cite{zhu2024vision, pei2024efficientvmamba} have been proposed to leverage the strengths of its SSM formulation in vision tasks such as image classification and semantic segmentation.
 However, the Mamba's autoregressive formulation, while effective for tasks requiring sequential data processing, faces limitations in computer vision tasks that benefit from a full receptive field: (1) Unlike sequences where order matters, image pixels do not have a sequential dependency in the same way.
 Instead, spatial relationships are often local and need to be considered in a more parallel and integrated manner.